lmiller1990/vue-testing-handbook/src/testing-emitted-events.md

 ## Testing events without mounting the component

-Sometiems you might want to test emitted events without actually mounting the component.
+Some times you might want to test emitted events without actually mounting the component.
 You can do this by using `call`.
 Let's write another test.

 ```js
 it("emits an event without mounting the component", () => {